 The falling trend in the market has offset the effects of better-that-forecast earnings at companies with larger market values, Worth said.
 Intel Corp.
-(INTC) and JPMorgan Chase & Co.
-(JPM) fell 1.8 and 3.6 percent, respectively, on the trading days immediately after the release of earnings that exceeded average analyst estimates.
+(INTC:US) and JPMorgan Chase & Co.
+(JPM:US) fell 1.8 and 3.6 percent, respectively, on the trading days immediately after the release of earnings that exceeded average analyst estimates.

 “Things are tired,” Worth said.
 “These companies have been priced in a lot.
 The market, having advanced so deeply, has discounted the news that is now coming.”